 Proton therapy .
-Proton radiation therapy can be used as a boost (part of treatment) to reduce normal tissue toxicity.
-It can be used as part of the treatment for some skull-base tumors—including nasopharynx; chordoma, a rare tumor that usually occurs in the spine and base of the skull; and chondrosarcoma, a cartilage-based tumor—to further limit the radiation dose to normal structures, such as the optic (eye) nerves and brainstem.
+Proton radiation therapy can be used as a boost (part of treatment) to reduce the damage done to healthy tissue.
+It can be used as part of the treatment for some skull-base tumors, including nasopharyngeal cancer; chordoma, a rare tumor that usually occurs in the spine and base of the skull; and chondrosarcoma, a cartilage-based tumor, to further limit the radiation dose to healthy structures, such as the optic (eye) nerves and brainstem.

 HPV .
 Research continues regarding the link between HPV and head and neck cancers, evaluating both why this virus raises the risk for the disease and why it may affect treatment results in some cases.
-Investigation is also underway about whether the HPV vaccine , currently used to prevent cervical, vaginal, vulvar, and anal cancers is effective in preventing some head and neck cancers, as well.
+Studies are also underway to determine whether the HPV vaccine that is currently used to prevent cervical, vaginal, vulvar, and anal cancer is effective at preventing some head and neck cancers as well.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current head and neck cancer treatments in order to improve patients’ comfort and quality of life.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .
 Please note this link will take you outside this guide.